 Announcing My New Book!

-While teaching high performance through self awareness to hundreds of leaders in Corporate America (and around the world) over the last 20 years, I've seen several themes.
+While teaching leading under pressure to hundreds of leaders in Corporate America (and around the world) over the last 20 years, I've seen several themes.

 Saying no to a demanding boss IS difficult.
 It's a Delicate Art.